MCNotes/MC_back_end/templates/PR_template.md

 ### Conflict of interest

- -[ ] As the reviewer I confirm that there are no conflicts of interest for me to review this work (such as being a major contributor to the software).
+ -[ ] As the reviewer I confirm that there are no conflicts of interest for me to review this work (such as being a major contributor to the project).
-Code of Conduct

-- [ ] I confirm that I read and will adhere to the JOSS code of conduct.
+- [ ] I confirm that I read and will adhere to the MC Notes code of conduct (this is available here ****).

 ### General checks